GoodDollar/GoodSDKs/packages/citizen-sdk/README.md

 ## Installation

-To integrate `identity-sdk` into your project, you can easily install it from npm:
+To integrate `citizen-sdk` into your project, you can easily install it from npm:

 ```bash file.sh
 npm install @goodsdks/citizen-sdk